Home

 The third section contains the optimized parameter values.
 We are not too interested in these either.

-The fourth section is relevant if you want to visualize the optimal map structure using PyMOL.
+The fourth section is relevant if you want to visualize the optimal map structure using e.g. PyMOL.

-It contains the PyMOL alpha-level equivalent to the optimal cutoff threshold value.
+It contains the PyMOL $\alpha$-level, defined as the root-mean-square of the map, equivalent to the optimal cutoff threshold value.
 Simply input this value in the "level" field when loading the map, and select either "mesh" or "surface" to see the optimized map.

 This section also contains the mass of the optimized structure.
 However, this value is very approximative, and only serves as a quick guideline.